seagle0128/doom-modeline/README.md

 ;; Whether display `lsp' state or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)

-;; Whether display github notifications or not.
+;; Whether display GitHub notifications or not.
 Requires `ghub` package.
 (setq doom-modeline-github nil)

-;; The interval of checking github.
+;; The interval of checking GitHub.
 (setq doom-modeline-github-interval (* 30 60))

 ;; Whether display mu4e notifications or not.
 Requires `mu4e-alert' package.